dmmaltos/Donut-Shell/README.md

 ## Shell Structure

-* Startup sequence:
+* Start-up sequence:

   - A loading screen stating that DonutShell is initializing.
   - A spinning donut.
-  - A screen welcoming the user to DonutShell.
+  - A screen welcomes the user to DonutShell.
-  - Finally, prompting the user for a line of input.
+  - Finally, prompts the user for a line of input.

 * Main loop:

-  - Reads given user input lines and checks for:
+  - Reads a given user input line and checks for:

     - Multiple commands seperated by the ampersand character (&).
     - If the input line is over 100 characters.
     - Command arguments.
     - Invalid characters in commands or arguments.

-  - Executes given user input line:
+  - Executes the given user input line:
     - Commands seperated by ampersand chracter (&) execute concurrently.
     - Truncates user input line down to 100 caracters, if over 100 chracters.
     - Executes command arguments properly (ex. `cd Folder/` will bring you to directory `Folder/`).